Many people who sustain injuries or disabilities in an accident wonder whether they qualify for Social Security benefits in Florida.

 Note that the list above only mentions a few of the common conditions that may qualify you for Social Security Disability benefits.
 If you have questions about a condition not listed above, be sure to speak with a qualified Florida attorney.

 Call a Social Security Disability Lawyer

 It is critical to contact experienced attorneys if you have questions about Social Security Disability.
-The process is complex, but the SSD lawyers at Fetterman & Associates, PA have years of experience helping residents in situations like yours properly apply and receive benefits.
+The process is complex, but the SSD lawyers at Fetterman Law have years of experience helping residents in situations like yours properly apply and receive benefits.